Yamino-Kogetsu/Setup_GitHub/README.md

 gpg --list-secret-keys --keyid-format=long
 ```
 And get the long form of the key ID you'd like to use.
-* Using this command to set global key using in commit.
+* Using this command to set global key using in commit:
 ```
 git config --global user.signingkey xxxxxxxx
 ```